More case studies with metallic coated steel

 Cavaillon school clad in water-jet cut metallic coated steel panels

-The Rosa Parks Middle School in Cavaillon stands out thanks to its unique façade made of metallic coated steel panels cut with patterns designed by the architect.
-The illumination behind the panels create a special effect at night, but also during the day the metallic spangle of the coating contributes to the aesthetic appearance of the building.
+The Rosa Parks Middle School in Cavaillon stands out thanks to its unique facade made of metallic coated steel panels cut with patterns designed by the architect.
+The illumination behind the panels creates a special effect at night, but also during the day the metallic spangle of the coating contributes to the aesthetic appearance of the building.

 The project, developed by the Regional City Council, includes the construction of a middle school for 600 students, the Verges quarter, a well-ventilated centre, a gymnasium, and a sports arena.